voidlabs/mosaico/README.md

 ```
   grunt
 ```
-in order to use image uploading/processing feature in Node you need imageMagick installed in your environment. e.g: running "convert" and "identify" on the commandline should output imagemagick command line help.
+*IMPORTANT* in order to use image uploading/processing feature in Node you need imageMagick installed in your environment. e.g: running "convert" and "identify" on the commandline should output imagemagick command line help.

 create thumbnails for all templates found in "./templates":